DataOps can help you bring together your data, team, tools and processes to become a truly data-driven organization

 With Atlan, you can:

-- Discover and access the data you need in minutes, not months (while ensuring your data’s security and integrity, obviously!)
+- Discover and access the data you need in minutes, not months (no more data silos … while ensuring your data’s security and integrity, obviously!)

-- Explore and experiment with your data without depending on engineering or IT (data democratization in action!)
+- Explore, experiment and orchestrate data without depending on engineering or IT (data democratization in action!)

 - Automate and monitor your workflows (say bye-bye to human grunt work!)